2023 – This year’s experiment

 Tips to cut the stress of a startup: plan for learning, take time to recharge, join a peer support group, don’t compare yourself to others.

-In “The Dance of the Possible,” Scott Berkun outlines four tests for understanding the real work involved to translate observations and creative insight into a solution.
+In “The Dance of the Possible,” Scott Berkun outlines four tests for understanding the real work involved in translating observations and creative insight into a solution.

 Paul Tyma defines the Old Man’s Business Model as taking the sure way, even though it may be longer than shortcuts that may not work.
-Tyma calls a “trade-off of investment up-front versus brute-force hope.”
-The “old man” makes an investment up front instead of hoping a quick and dirty approach may work.
+Tyma calls it a “trade-off of investment up-front versus brute-force hope.”
+The “old man” invests up front instead of hoping a quick and dirty approach may work.

 Something Ventured: Make Money and Change the World for the Better Read More »